csabajozsef/thesis_coding/README.md

 # Graph embeddings and their applications - Matematics BSc thesis

-This repo contains all the coding I did for my Mathematics BSc thesis at ELTE.
+This repo contains all the code used in the thesis.
+The thesis includes two tasks, the first one is a node classification using node2vec and GraphSage, the second one is testing the runtimes of the algorithms on artifically created graphs.

-The code can be run with Python 3.10.4, the requirements.txt is included in the project.
+The code can be run with Python 3.10.4.